 - Aspects: Consecration and Knockout (alternative: Diamond Lance).

-- Fragments: Facet of Courage, Facet of Balance, Facet of Protection, Facet of Ruin, and Facet of Purpose.
+- Fragments: Facet of Balance, Facet of Protection, Facet of Ruin, and Facet of Purpose.

 - Helmet: Hands-On and a Siphon Mod matching your Primary weapon.